carolkindell/openfunctions/README.md

 An open standard for defining the surfaced interface of registred modules/packages for any language.

+Design goals

+- much like openapi, this should be a implementation-agnostic way to describe functions, but not for REST APIs alone but for ANY exposed functions, for any programming language.
+- should be fully programming language agnostic.

 # Package Managers Across Languages

 | Language   | Package Manager       | Command Example                                           | Registry            | Import Style                        |